-Gallbladder removal surgery (cholecystectomy) is the number one abdominal surgery in America today, but problems may begin years before the manifestation of biliary sludge, also known as gallbladder sludge or bile sludge.
-(12)
+Gallbladder removal (cholecystectomy) is the number one elective abdominal surgery in America today, but problems may begin years before manifestation of gallbladder sludge, also known as biliary sludge or bile sludge.12

-Bile sludge is basically when the bile becomes more thick and viscous and congests inside of the gallbladder.
-The sludge is a collection of mucus and particulate solids—usually cholesterol crystals, calcium bilirubinate, and calcium salts.
-(2)
+Gallbladder sludge is basically when bile becomes thick and viscous and congests inside the gallbladder.
+The sludge is a collection of mucus and particulate solids—usually cholesterol crystals, calcium bilirubinate, and calcium salts.2

-When the bile becomes too thick, it can alter the contractibility of the gallbladder.
-While bile sludge often clears up on its own, in many cases, it can linger for some time resulting in digestive-related concerns.
-(1,2)
+When bile becomes too thick, it can alter the contractibility of the gallbladder.
+While bile sludge often clears up on its own, in many cases, it can linger for some time, resulting in digestive concerns.1,2

-In one study that followed more than 100 patients with bile sludge for 21 months, almost 25 percent of them developed more significant liver/gallbladder health concerns.
+In one study that followed more than 100 patients with bile sludge for 21 months, almost 25% developed more significant liver/gallbladder health concerns.

 According to Ayurveda, when toxins and impurities are recycled back into the liver from the intestines via the enteric cycle, an upward flow of digestion occurs, rather than a downward digestive flow.